Note that this list is presented raw

 Where nn.nn.nn.nn

-subnet where the server is located and port
+is the IP address on the private subnet where the server is located and port

-the server will listen for incoming connections on.
+is the port the server will listen for incoming connections on.

 Finally, because the PROXY sub-net doesn't really exist, any routes to it will not be advertised by RIP.